Harvey Wheeler

-John Harvey Wheeler (October 17, 1918 – September 6, 2004) was an American author, political scientist, and scholar.
+John Harvey Wheeler Jr. (October 17, 1918 – September 6, 2004) was an American author, political scientist, and scholar.
 He was best known as co-author with Eugene Burdick of Fail-Safe (1962), an early Cold War novel that depicted what could easily go wrong in an age on the verge of nuclear war.
 The novel was made into a movie, directed by Sidney Lumet and starring Henry Fonda, in 1964.
 In later years, Wheeler was a founding editor of the Journal of Social and Biological Structures, 1982, and an early advocate of online education and the Internet as a democratizing tool.
 He taught a course in "OnLine Publishing" for Connected Education in the mid-to-late 1980s.

 Biography

-Wheeler was born on October 17, 1918 in Waco, Texas.
-He attended Subiaco Academy, earned his bachelor's and master's degree from Indiana University, and his PhD from Harvard University.
+Wheeler was born on October 17, 1918, in Waco, Texas.
+He attended Subiaco Academy and Wabash College.
+He earned his bachelor's in 1946 and master's degree in 1950 from Indiana University Bloomington, and his PhD from Harvard University in 1950.
+He served in the United States Army from November 1942 to December 1945.
+He served in France in 1944 during World War II as a Technician Fifth Grade.

 He taught at Harvard University, Johns Hopkins University; became full professor of political science at Washington and Lee University, where he wrote Fail-Safe.
 In 1960, he became a longtime fellow at the Center for the Study of Democratic Institutions in Santa Barbara, California.
 While at CSDI he wrote, edited or contributed to a dozen books, including Democracy in a Revolutionary Era (1968) and The Virtual Library (1987).
 Wheeler was an authority on Francis Bacon (1561–1626).
-He died on September 6, 2004 in Carpinteria, California.
+He died on September 6, 2004, in Carpinteria, California.